 A significant portion of the District's activity is dependent upon the continued involvement of the Developer, Taylor Morrison, the loss of which could have a materially adverse effect on the District's ability to pay the principal and interest on the District Series 2013 Bonds and the District Series 2015 Bonds, along with the operations of the District.
-For the period ending September 20, 2015, the Developer owned 100% of the assessable property.
-Certain property within the District that is not assessed is owned by others.
-For the same period, the Developer's share of total assessment revenue was 100%.
+The Developer's portion of special assessment revenue for September 30, 2016 totaled \$142,196 which is 39% of total special assessment revenue.
+Additionally, a major landowner paid \$159,512 or 44% of special assessment revenue for September 30, 2016.